chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 EOF
 ```

-Now the secret will be mounted the location specified in 'mountpath'.
+Now the secret will be mounted in the location specified in 'mountpath'.

 Check all the mounted components in the given path.